Mary Robinson: U.S. Presidential Medal of Freedom

-United States Speaker of the House, Nancy Pelosi, United States Senate Assistant Majority Leader, Dick Durbin, and some other legislators welcomed the presenting of the award to Robinson."
-Forty-five Republican Congressmen sent a letter to President Obama raised issue with the presentation citing "her failed, biased record as United Nations High Commissioner for Human Rights".

-In a letter to President Obama, Nancy Rubin, a former American ambassador to the UN Human Rights Commission, welcomed the award and praised Robinson as a "dedicated crusader for human rights for all people".
-Oxfam confederation also expressed its strong support for Robinson.
-The Council of Women World Leaders, the Champalimaud Foundation, and the ImagineNations Group welcomed the presentation of the Medal of Freedom to Robinson.
+US Speaker of the House, Nancy Pelosi, Senate Assistant Majority Leader, Dick Durbin, and other legislators welcomed the award to Robinson."
+Forty-five Republican Congressmen sent a letter to President Obama citing "her failed, biased record as United Nations High Commissioner for Human Rights".
+In a letter to President Obama, Nancy Rubin, a former US ambassador to the UN Human Rights Commission, praised Robinson as a "dedicated crusader for human rights for all people".
+Oxfam expressed its strong support for Robinson.
+The Council of Women World Leaders, the Champalimaud Foundation, and the ImagineNations Group welcomed the award to Robinson.

 The International Gay and Lesbian Human Rights Commission congratulated Robinson, saying she "helped advance recognition of the human rights of LGBT people in her capacity as President of Ireland and as United Nations High Commissioner for Human Rights.
 She has been unwavering in her passionate call to end torture, persecution, and discrimination against LGBT people globally."